Skip to content

 Enter my ally, Ayu.

-Anyone who flies out to the regional office to endorse a bid this early before RFT is ahead of the game.
+Anyone who flies to the regional office to endorse a bid this early before RFT is ahead of the game.
 Ayu had started a winning process well before she came to us.
-I knew then that I wanted in and that together we'd be a force to be reckoned with.
+I knew then that I wanted in and that we'd be a force to be reckoned with.

 Tips for working abroad